Home » Recipe Index » Indonesian » Authentic Chicken Rendang Recipe

 • Soto Tangkar – Another Jakarta gem, this aromatic beef soup is simmered with coconut milk and warm spices, often served with chunks of meat and kikil (tendon) for extra texture.

-• Ayam Balado – Crispy fried chicken or boiled eggs smothered in a fiery red chili sauce (sambal balado).
-The spicy kick cuts through rendang’s richness like a flavor bomb.
+• Ayam Balado – Crispy fried chicken or boiled eggs smothered in a spicy red chili sauce (sambal balado).

 • Sayur Lodeh – A mild, coconutty vegetable stew with tofu, tempeh, and long beans.
 The light broth will complement rendang nicely.